-The Montessori method was developed by Dr. Maria Montessori, an Italian doctor born in 1870, who was fascinated by children and watched them closely.
-After years of doing so, he developed a theory of human development based on the idea that children instinctively know what they need to learn and that, when surrounded by the right practical materials, they can educate themselves independently.
-Another Montessorian idea is that children learn by practicing the types of “real” activities they see adults doing.
+The Montessori method was developed by Dr. Maria Montessori, an Italian doctor born in 1870.
+She was fascinated by children and observed them closely, leading her to develop a theory of human development based on the idea that children instinctively know what they need to learn and that, when surrounded by the right practical materials, they can educate themselves independently.
+Another key concept of the Montessori method is that children learn by practicing the types of “real” activities they see adults doing.

-It is important to note that schools can call themselves “Montessori” even if they are not.
-The pink tower, if you're wondering, is a work by Montessori based on the senses that consists of stacking pink cubes of different sizes.
-Montessori schools must also have a three-hour block in the morning where students work continuously with Montessori materials.
-If the school you're seeing adheres to these principles, but also allows children to use toys, Lego bricks, or other non-Montessori materials, then it can be a supplemented Montessori school.
+Montessori's principles.
+The pink tower is a work by Montessori based on the senses that consists of stacking pink cubes of different sizes.
+A true Montessori school must also have a three-hour block in the morning where students work continuously with Montessori materials.
+If the school you're seeing adheres to these principles but also allows children to use toys, Lego bricks, or other non-Montessori materials, then it can be considered a supplemented Montessori school.

-Ultimately, whether Montessori is classic or supplemented, or not Montessori, the best preschool for your child is one who feels good and good.
+Ultimately, whether it is classic or supplemented or not Montessori at all, the best preschool for your child is one where they feel good and comfortable.
 Do students seem happy and relaxed?
-Is the classroom environment positive and conducive to learning, and do teachers seem warm and responsive?
+Is the classroom environment positive and conducive to learning?
+Do teachers seem warm and responsive?
 Parenting often requires trusting your gut and finding the right preschool for your child should also take advantage of those instincts.
-The Montessori method is not a bad program, as it focuses on promoting independence and encouraging growth at an individual pace.
+The Montessori method is not a bad program as it focuses on promoting independence and encouraging growth at an individual pace.
 However, some drawbacks include price, lack of availability and an overly flexible curriculum.